Hypovitaminosis C (scurvy)

-Scurvy (also known as Barlow disease in infants or historically, as scorbutus) is a condition characterized by an increased bleeding tendency and impaired collagen synthesis resulting in osteoporosis and impaired wound healing.
-It is caused by a dietary lack of vitamin C (ascorbic acid).
+Scurvy is a condition caused by a dietary lack of vitamin C (ascorbic acid), hence is also called hypovitaminosis C, and is characterized by an increased bleeding tendency and impaired collagen synthesis resulting in osteoporosis and impaired wound healing.

-Patients may present with lethargy and malaise, bone pain, bleeding diathesis (e.g. bleeding gums), and impaired wound healing.
+Patients may present with lethargy and malaise, bone pain, bleeding diathesis (e.g. bleeding gums, petechiae), and impaired wound healing.

 Unlike most other animals, humans cannot produce their own vitamin C.